 8. Abhivyakti Foundation

-Abhivyakti started as an off-the-cuff group of young social activists to push social and cultural activities like Srijanutsav, Natya Mahotsav, folk art exhibitions and another school/ college activities within the Giridih district, which had a protracted void after its glorious past.
+Abhivyakti started as an off-the-cuff group of young social activists to push social and cultural activities like Srijanutsav, Natya Mahotsav, folk art exhibitions and other school/ college activities within the Giridih district, which had a protracted void after its glorious past.
 The fundamental idea was to push values of peace, non-violence, national integrity and sustainable development practices.
-Because the team gradually increased its field presence and activities, it was felt necessary to offer the organization a legal identity and formal structure.
-This led to a legal firm, and Abhivyakti became Abhivyakti Foundation, a trust registered under the Indian Trust Act,1882 on the planet population day, i.e. 11 July 2002.
-The day is observed as Abhivyakti Day by the team and associated volunteers to revisit the organization’s values and philosophy.
+Because the team gradually increased its field presence and offered the organization a legal identity and necessary formal structure.
+This led to a legal firm, and Abhivyakti became Abhivyakti Foundation, a trust registered under the Indian Trust Act,1882, on planet population day, i.e. 11 July 2002.
+The day is observed as Abhivyakti Day by the team and associated vowithnrevisitingo revisit the organization’s values and philosophy.

 Name | Abhivyakti Foundation |